push-protocol/push-chain-migration/README.md

 The MigrationLocker contract uses an epoch-based system to organize token locks into time periods for efficient Merkle Tree generation.

+It should be noted, however, that epochs are owner-controlled.

 **How it Works:**
 - Each epoch represents a specific time period for token locking
 - The current epoch is recorded when users lock tokens via the `Locked` event